648trindade/adaptive/README.md

 ## API

-The Adaptive's API is based on Thread Building Blocks API.
-Currently we support two kinds of parallel loop:
+The Adaptive's API is based on Thread Building Blocks (TBB) API.
+We currently support two types of parallel loops:

 * Common parallel loops: